hudrazine/libdocs-mcp/README.md

 - Background
   - Helps target the right repo and topics, then synthesizes focused insights without flooding the context window.
 - Workflow
-  - Repository discovery with cache (when owner/repo not provided) using stars/relevance/non‑fork criteria
+  - Repository discovery with cache (when owner/repo not provided) using stars/relevance/non-fork criteria
   - Documentation structure discovery via DeepWiki and topic mapping
-  - Targeted question formulation and single‑retry retrieval
+  - Targeted question formulation and single-retry retrieval
   - Structured Markdown output with repository attribution and partial/warning handling
 - Error handling
   - Explicit errors for discovery, availability, and structure retrieval; graceful partial results